JavaScript Disabled

 Securing your data

-Experience Learning Too Limited will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information by us or our chosen social and search partners.
+We take reasonable technical and organisational precautions to prevent the loss, misuse, or alteration of your personal information by us and our chosen social and search partners.

 Cross-border data transfers

-Information that Experience Learning Too Limited collects may be stored and processed in and transferred between any of the countries in which Experience Learning Too Limited operates to enable the use of the information in accordance with this privacy policy (Republic of Ireland, Northern Ireland, Scotland, Wales, and England, and wheresoever business is conducted Internationally).
+Information that we collect may be stored and processed in and transferred between any of the countries in which our partners and services operate.
+This enables the use of the information in accordance with this privacy policy (Republic of Ireland, Northern Ireland, Scotland, Wales, and England, and wheresoever business is conducted Internationally).

-In addition, personal information that you submit for publication on the website will be published on the internet and may be available around the world.
+In addition, personal information that you submit for publication on the site will be published on the internet and may be available around the world.

-By using the services offered on this website you agree to such cross-border transfers of personal information.
+By using the services offered on this site you agree to such cross-border transfers of personal information.

 Other websites

-Although external links are carefully vetted, Experience Learning Too Limited is not responsible for the privacy policies or practices of any third party.
+Although external links are carefully vetted, I am not responsible for the privacy policies or practices of any third party.

 Google advertising

-Advertising links supplied automatically by Google often link to websites that have not been vetted by us.
+Advertising links supplied automatically by Google often link to websites that have not been vetted by me.
 Please exercise your routine caution when visiting these websites and services.

 Opt out from Google analytics

 If you want to opt out of Google analytics, download and install the add-on for your web browser.
-See Google opt out tool.
+Visit the Google opt out tool.

 Use of social media

-Our website includes social media features, such as Commenting and interactive mini-programs such as a Feedback Form that run on our site.
-These features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the feature to function properly.
+The site includes social media features, such as commenting and interactive mini-programs like a Feedback Form that runs on the site.
+These features may collect your IP address, which page you are visiting on the site, and may set a cookie to enable the feature to function properly.

 Your interactions with such features are governed by the privacy policy of the company providing it.
-We take care to check that these policies do not conflict with our own however you are invited to read them for yourselves, too.
+I take care to check that these policies do not conflict with my own, however you are invited to read them for yourselves, too.

-To post comments on our website you must sign into Facebook, as we use a 'social-media plug-in' to allow users to leave comments on our articles.
-No personal information is tied to your posts although other visitors will see and be able to follow your avatar.
+To post comments on the site you must sign into Facebook.
+The site uses a 'social-media plug-in' to allow you to leave comments on my articles.
+No personal information is tied to your posts although other visitors will read and be able to follow your avatar.

-Find out more about the Facebook comments plug-in and Typeform feedback form used in this website.
+Find out more about the Facebook comments plug-in and Typeform feedback form used in this site.

 Use of cookies

-Like most websites, to assist in providing a customised experience we and our third-party plug-ins use small text files called Cookies, which are placed on your device by your browser.
+Like most websites, to assist in providing a customised experience we (including third-party plug-ins) use small text files called Cookies, which are placed on your device by your browser.

 Why use cookies?

-Experience Learning Too Limited uses or allows cookies on this website for the following purposes:
+The site uses or allows cookies on for the following purposes:

 • Anonymous Google and Bing analytics.

-• Remembering that you have seen the cookie notice within the last month.
+• Remembering that you have read the cookie notice within the last month.

 • For use when sharing to social media such as LinkedIn and Facebook.